Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of the Sharing of RNA-Polymerases and Ribosomes

 As in the dataset, the genes are evenly distributed in the DNA, the gene position is assumed to be uniformly distributed.
 The empirical mRNA lifetime distribution fitted a log-normal distribution; we have chosen the mRNA lifetime accordingly.

 For the mRNA and the protein expression, we have taken into account their correlation.
-The first step of the procedure is to sample the protein production of the new gene according protein empirical distribution of the dataset.
+The first step of the procedure is to sample protein production of the new gene according protein empirical distribution of the dataset.
 We then obtain a realistic protein production for the new gene.
 In a second step, the mRNA production is chosen depending on its protein production already determined.
-We have subdivised the dataset in 10 classes according to the protein production (see the different colors of Figure~\ref{fig:Sampling-genes}); we then consider the classes in which the protein production of the new gene falls in.
+We have subdivised the dataset in 10 classes according to protein production (see the different colors of Figure~5A of the main article); we then consider the classes in which protein production of the new gene falls in.
 We then sample its mRNA production according to the empirical distribution of the mRNA productions of this specific class only.
-Thus, the mRNA production of the new gene is sampled with a specific distribution that depends on its protein production With this procedure, the newly created genes have a protein and mRNA productions that seem to be in adequation with the original dataset (see Figure~\ref{fig:Sampling-genes}).
+Thus, the mRNA production of the new gene is sampled with a specific distribution that depends on its protein production With this procedure, the newly created genes have a protein and mRNA productions that seem to be in adequation with the original dataset (see Figure~5A of the main article).